fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-13. ### What is the difference between HTML and React event handling?
+13. ### What is Repository Pattern?

+Repository pattern is used to create templates where implementation details are left to be implemented in child classes.
+It helps with further expansion of code and avoid bottlenecks in class updation.
     1. In HTML, the event name should be in *lowercase*:

     ```html